 - Use fresh, dry, slightly under-ripe fruit.
 Strawberries and raspberries are best layered with the sugar and left for a couple of hours before cooking.
-Plums, currants, gooseberries, cherries etc... need to be lightly poached before sugar is added.
+Plums, currants, gooseberries, cherries etc need to be lightly poached before sugar is added.

 - To get rid of scum (which is just trapped air) at the end of cooking, stir in the same direction until reduced.

-Fruit leathers and cheeses
+Making fruit leathers and cheeses

-Leathers are the ultimate children's lunchbox solution – a lightly sweetened fruit puree is slowly dried in a low oven producing a thin pliable sheet, a bit like leather.
+Leathers are the ultimate children's lunchbox solution – a lightly sweetened fruit purée is slowly dried in a low oven producing a thin pliable sheet, a bit like leather.
 A fruit cheese is a solid, sliceable preserve – perfect with cheese.

-Liqueurs, syrups and cordials
+Top tips for making liqueurs, syrups and cordials

-Top tip: Make sure your fruit is perfectly ripe.
-Prick it with a needle to help the juices flow.
-Don't wash the fruit unless vital.
+- Prick fruit with a needle to help the juices flow.

 - Remove any air pockets by gently tapping the jars on your work surface.